silentdiverchris/Jiminy/README.md

 ```

 ### Output generation speed
-It will spot changed or created files in the monitored directories immediately and get to work on them within a second or two, so the output should be regenerated within a second or three unless it's a gargantuan file or has hundreds of items, I've not tested it with any monster files yet but it should be pretty snappy.
+It uses the Microsoft FileSystemWatcher functionality, which will spot changed or created files in the monitored directories immediately and Jiminy get to work on them within a second or two, so the output should be regenerated within a second or three unless it's a gargantuan file or has hundreds of items, I've not tested it with any monster files yet but it should be pretty snappy.

+On startup it takes a few seconds as it completely regenerates the item data, there is no persistent storage at all.

 Currently the code is half event based and half timer based, I need to clear that up so it's entirely event based.